 We asked IT leaders how they were defending against data loss and how happy they were with their current solutions.
 One thing was called out loud and clear: traditional DLP technology isn’t cutting it.
 In fact, 100% of IT leaders using legacy static email DLP are frustrated by it!

-That’s why organisations are turning towards intelligent, context-driven human layer security.
-Human layer security uses contextual machine learning to detect abnormal behaviours and alert users to mistakes as they’re happening.
+That’s why organizations are turning towards intelligent, context-driven human layer security.
+Human layer security uses contextual machine learning to detect abnormal behaviors and alert users to mistakes as they happen.
 Put simply – it lets workers get on with being productive while keeping them secure at the same time.

 Don’t gamble on getting lucky and avoiding a data breach.
-Understand the risks and bring the latest DLP insights into your organisation today: download your full 2021 report today.
+Understand the risks and bring the latest DLP insights into your organization today: download your copy of our Data Loss Prevention Report.